 I have been trying to revive an old health blog (on a new domain).
 As it is a brand new blog, I don’t have any visitors.
 Except today.
 A whopping 132 visitors!!!
 Looking at the analytics results, I noticed that all the visitors were coming from “direct link”.
 I suspected that those visits reflected the times I was working on my site.
 That, I thought was wrong, but I did not know how to stop Google Analytics from tracking my visits.

 I am sure you have the same issue with your Analytics tracking.
-When you have a new site or relatively few visitors then adding your own visits to the analytics makes the whole process meaningless.
+When you have a new site or relatively few visitors on your blog, then adding your own visits to the analytics makes the whole process meaningless.

-Steps To Stop Google Analytics From Tracking Your Own Visits
+Steps To Stop Google Analytics From Tracking My Visits

 There are several ways of doing this, including adding addons to your browser, but I did not want to add anything to my browser.
 I went for a manual method that is rather simple.
 This method involves filtering your IP address from Google Analytics.